-Gynecomastia is a condition that causes excessive breast growth in men.
+Gynecomastia is a condition that causes excessive breast growth in men and in this article, we learn about Gynecomastia causes symptoms, and treatment.
 The issue can affect one breast or both simultaneously.
 When it does affect both sides, one side may be more severe than the other, leading to vast differences in symmetry.

 The condition can affect boys and men at various stages of their life and can have devastating effects on the sufferer’s self-esteem.